abhishekarya1/Hash-Define-myNotes/content/microservices/patterns.md

 ### Service Discovery & Registry
 One component (_service_) called Service Registry in the system, it enables dynamic routing between services.
 Essential for scaling apps.

-The app registers themselves upon startup and sent _Heartbeat_ (`/health` endpoint) signals peridically to let the registry know they are up and running.
+The app registers themselves upon startup and sends _Heartbeat_ (or check status using `/health` endpoint) signals peridically to let the registry know they are up and running.
 Multiple instances of the same service can be registered.

 The registry is not a single point of failure though, as there is a local copy of registry cached on every service which can be used for routing incase of outage of registry.